trevor-coleman/tc-design-tw/src/work/muse-headband.md

 ---
 title: "Muse: the brain sensing headband"
 date: 2021-04-03
-description: As Chief Product Officer, I was responsible for the design and delivery of the Muse mobile application.
-image: /muse-headband.jpeg
+image: "/muse-headband.jpeg"
 tags:
     - Product Management
     - UX
     - Design
+description: Leading the product design and delivery of the Muse mobile application.
 category: other
 ---

-Muse: the brain sensing headband
+As Co-Founder and Chief Product Officer of Interaxon, I co-created [Muse: the brain sensing headband](http://www.choosemuse.com).
+I was responsible for the design and delivery of the mobile application that provided users with realtime feedback on their meditation sessions.